SJamieson/academic-kickstart/content/project/co-robotic-exploration/index.md

 tags = []

 # Project summary to display on homepage.
-summary = "Co-Robotic Scientific Exploration of the Oceans"
+summary = "Employing teams of robots and scientists to work together to better understand Earth's oceans."

 # Slides (optional).
 #   Associate this page with Markdown slides.